-My ability to plan and manage complex problems within time and resource constraints was during my
+My ability to manage complex problems within time and resource constraints was during my

 involvement in the preparations for the Easter Show at Olympic Park.
 One of my duties was to assess

-and analyse the available resources and to source the needed equipment for the successful
+available resources and to source the needed equipment for the successful management of this